The Koenig Memorandum

 Chairman Heilbrun of the Committee for the Re-election of General Shlomo Lahat, the mayor of Tel Aviv, declaimed: “We have to kill all the Palestinians unless they are resigned to live here as slaves”.
 These are the words of Uri Lubrani, Israeli Prime Minister David Ben Gurion’s special adviser on Arab Affairs, in 1960: “We shall reduce the Arab population to a community of woodcutters and waiters”.

-Raphael Eitan, Chief of Staff of the Israeli Armed Forces stated: “We declare openly that the Arabs have no right to settle on even one centimeter of Eretz Israel … Force is all they do or ever will understand.
+On October 13, 1936Raphael Eitan, Chief of Staff of the Israeli Armed Forces stated: “We declare openly that the Arabs have no right to settle on even one centimeter of Eretz Israel … Force is all they do or ever will understand.
 We shall use the ultimate force until the Palestinians come crawling to us on all fours”.
 Eitan elaborated before the Knesset’s Foreign Affairs and Defense Committee: “When we have settled the land, all the Arabs will be able to do will be to scurry around like drugged roaches in a bottle.

-the territorial ambitions of Zionism were clearly spelled out by David Ben Gurion
+the territorial ambitions of Zionism were clearly spelled out by David Ben Gurion:

 “We do not suggest that we announce now our final aim which is far reaching, even more so than the Revisionists who oppose Partition.
-I am unwilling to abandon the great vision, the final vision which is an organic, spiritual and ideological component of my Zionist aspirations”
+I am unwilling to abandon the great vision, the final vision which is an organic, spiritual and ideological component of my Zionist aspirations”In the same year, Ben Gurion wrote in a letter to his son: “A partial Jewish State is not the end, but only the beginning.
+I am certain that we can not be prevented from settling in the other parts of the country and the region.

-In 1938, he was more explicit: “The boundaries of Zionist aspiration,” he told the World Council of Poale Zion in Tel Aviv, “include southern Lebanon, southern Syria, today’s Jordan, all of Cis-Jordan [West Bank] and the Sinai”
+In 1937, he declaimed: ““The boundaries of Zionist aspirations are the concern of the Jewish people and no external factor will be able to limit them”In 1938, he was more explicit: “The boundaries of Zionist aspiration,” he told the World Council of Poale Zion in Tel Aviv, “include southern Lebanon, southern Syria, today’s Jordan, all of Cis-Jordan [West Bank] and the Sinai”

-Ben Gurion formulated Zionist strategy very clearly: “After we become a strong force as the result of the creation of the state, we shall abolish partition and expand to the whole of Palestine.
+In May of 1948Ben Gurion formulated Zionist strategy very clearly: “After we become a strong force as the result of the creation of the state, we shall abolish partition and expand to the whole of Palestine.
 The state will only be a stage in the realization of Zionism and its task is to prepare the ground for our expansion.
 The state will have to preserve order, not by preaching but with machine guns”

 He presented his strategic aims to the General Staff.